yashodhank/actor-facebook-scraper/README.md

 One page and posts takes around 7 minutes for the default amount of information (3 posts, 15 comments), also depends on proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.

+Usually more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s, a 20 concurrency can take up to 300s each.
+You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

 ## Input

 Example input, only `startUrls` and `proxyConfiguration` are required (check `INPUT_SCHEMA.json` for settings):